 SDP PR query is matched by the Service ID.
-The Service-ID for SDP is 0x0000000001PPPP, where PPPP are 4 hex digits holding the remote TCP/IP Port Number to connect to.
+The Service-ID for SDP is 0x0000000001PPPP, where PPPP = 4 hex digits for the remote TCP/IP port number for the connection.
 The following two match rules are equivalent:

 MPI rules